Think you're in the clear because you've made an offer on a house and your mortgage process has begun? Think again!

 Once you've officially applied for a mortgage, keep doing what you have been doing.
 Lenders want to know that you make financially sound decisions and that you're a trustworthy borrower, so don't do anything that could make your lender question your ability to manage money.

-If you have yet to find a lender, compare options with help from Lendgo to ensure you have access to all of the competitive rates that you qualify for.
+If you have yet to find a lender, compare options with help from Lendgo to ensure that you have access to all of the competitive rates that you qualify for.
 If you've already found your lender, be sure to pay attention to the market so that when the time comes to refinance, you can lock in a low interest rate.